Seven Mile Ford, Virginia

 Seven Mile Ford is a census-designated place (CDP) in Smyth County, Virginia, United States.
 The population as of the 2010 Census was 783.
-It obtained its current name as a result of being a river crossing seven miles from the Royal Oak Fort in Marion, Virginia.
-U.S. Hwy 11 passes through the center of the community, which is approximately 4 mi from Chilhowie.
+It obtained its current name as a result of being a river crossing seven miles from the Royal Oak Fort in Marion.
+U.S. Route 11 passes through the center of the community, which is approximately 4 mi from Chilhowie.

 Aspenvale Cemetery was listed on the National Register of Historic Places in 1980.

+Demographics

+Seven Mile Ford was first listed as a census designated place in the 2010 U.S. census.